Moesh-zz/Its-Mine/README.md

 _This is a living document, everything is suspectible to change._

 ## Want to make an level for this game?
-I am creating this world and datapack so others can feel free to create a level for something without having to also create a data pack.
-My hope is to make it so you can apply it to your world and it just works.
+I am creating this world and datapack so creators working with Minecraft can learn more about the creation process, and maybe get inspired to make their own game.
+My hope is create a datapack you can apply to your world, and it just works.

 We'll see how that goes. :)

 ### Design advice
 The arena you create should feel dangerous.
 The player should feel like they are entering somewhere that has been overrun with monsters.
 The most valuable ores should be placed where the most danger is likely to be.
 Make ample use of monster spawners.

 It is OK to design a classic vanilla cave system, old mines, or something very abstract and wild!
-The important thing is that the placement of your the ores is compelling.
+The important thing is that the placement of your ores is compelling.

 ### Requirements
 _All arenas MUST meet these requirements._
 - Must have ores, see the Scoring section below.
 - Must have monsters (as they drop food and other useful items).
 - Must have an Lectern.
 This is be used as player's menu.
+Did you know books can be read in spectator mode?
 - Must have at least one Wandering Trader (
 	- Required attributes: Glowing:1b, Invulernable:1b
 	- Can be named whatever you like.
 Can have NoAI on or off, up to you
-	- Example summon command: ```/summon minecraft:wandering_trader ~ ~ ~ {Invulnerable:1b,Glowing:1b,CustomNameVisible:1b,NoAI:1b,CustomName:'{"text":"Resupply"}'}```
+	- Example summon command: ```/summon minecraft:wandering_trader ~ ~ ~ {Invulnerable:1b,Glowing:1b,CustomNameVisible:1b,NoAI:1b,CustomName:'{"text":"Shubby"}'}```
 - All arenas must be fully encased by at least one bedrock layer
 	- This make resetting the level very, very quick by avoiding recalculating sky light.
 	- The level should feel oppressive, sky is a bit too comforting.